US election: Georgia vote audit confirms Biden victory | DW | 20.11.2020

 Republican State Secretary Brad Raffensperger welcomed the result, saying: "Georgia’s historic first statewide audit reaffirmed that the state’s new secure paper ballot voting system accurately counted and reported results."

-A statement from the secretary of state website made clear that the audit result had reaffirmed Joe Biden's lead in Georgia, and that any discrepancies in tallies across various counties were well within the standard error rate, but that most counties found no change in their tallies and those that did had changes of fewer than 10 votes.
+A statement from the Georgia Secretary of State website made clear that the audit result had reaffirmed Joe Biden's lead in Georgia, and that any discrepancies in tallies across various counties were well within the standard error rate, but that most counties found no change in their tallies and those that did had changes of fewer than 10 votes.

 Because the results of the hand-counted audit were in line with the machine tally, any recount would be conducted by machines scanning paper ballots.